StuartEXR/test_technique_backend/README.md

  - List all the investments
  - Return lists filtered by town, status or spelling.
  - Delete, add and modify investments
- - Get a single investment by id
+ - Get a single / several investment(s) by id(s)
+ - currency mapping - the frontend selects a language and receives the budget in the local currency

 Pay attention to the HTTP methods and status codes you use!